maslick/minimalka/README.md

 ```bash
 s2i build . maslick/minimalka-s2i mycoolapp:latest
 ```
+More or less it works in the same way as the Docker multistage builds.
+The resulting image is production ready and does not have the root privilage escalation flaw.

 ## Integration with Openshift
 In a typical use-case you would have a Jenkins pipeline with several stages: ``checkout``, ``build``, ``test``, ``Build Docker image``, ``Deploy to dev``.
 During the ``Build Docker image`` stage you inject the already built jar (build stage) into the  ``build config`` and start the build.